galenseilis/Ciw/docs/Guides/Routing/routing_objects.rst

 Notes
 ~~~~~

-+ Note that a the :code:`routing` keywork when creating a network object requires a network routing object, *not* a node routing object.
++ Note that the :code:`routing` parameter of :code:`ciw.create_network` requires a network routing object, *not* a node routing object.
 This is true even when there is only one node in the network.
 + Note also that, similar to the use of most other keywords when creating a network object, that routing can be customer class dependent.

 For example, a one node network with two customer classes, both classes having different routing::